WangJiaJun515/2022Fall_projects/README.md

 In our Minimax function, the basic structure is dfs, and we need to makeMove() and undoMove() to get the score of each move, so the total time complexity will be k times the orginial dfs time complexity.

-Comparsion between pruning and non-pruning:
+Comparsion between pruning and non-pruning: The minimax() is called 10 times less in pruning verstion than non-pruning version.
 ![Image text](https://github.com/WangJiaJun515/2022Fall_projects/blob/main/img/pruning.jpg)
 ![Image text](https://github.com/WangJiaJun515/2022Fall_projects/blob/main/img/non-pruning.jpg)